itsHardStyl3r/the-swift-codes/backend/README.md

 ## Current endpoints

+All responses and requests should be in `content-type: application/json; charset=utf-8`.

 ### 1. GET: /v1/swift-codes/{swift-code}

 Retrieves details of a single SWIFT code whether for a headquarters or branches.

 - Response structure if {swift-code} points to headquarters: